Last Update: 4/1/16 (Transmittal I-2-169)

 If the record shows that a party has a limited proficiency in English when the ALJ or authorized designee schedules a PHC, see HALLEX I-2-1-70.
 If the record shows that a hearing impaired party may require an interpreter, see HALLEX I-2-1-72.
 For other possible accommodations when scheduling a PHC, see HALLEX I-2-0-8.

 To avoid the possibility of any inadvertent disclosure of personally identifiable information (PII), an ALJ or authorized designee may not hold a PHC with multiple claimants present.
 Instead, an ALJ or authorized designee will conduct a PHC with one claimant at a time.
 For more information about PII, see HALLEX I-1-4-5.

 If the ALJ or authorized designee is prejudiced or partial with respect to any party or has any interest in the matter pending for decision, the ALJ or authorized designee must disqualify or recuse himself or herself from presiding over the PHC (and, when applicable, from adjudicating the pending claim).
 See HALLEX I-2-1-60.

 Each PHC must be recorded using Digital Recording Acquisition Project equipment, and the ALJ or authorized designee must ensure the recording becomes part of the record.

-If an authorized designee who is not assigned to adjudicate the case conducts a PHC, the authorized designee must not discuss the merits of the claimant's case, the likelihood of benefits being awarded or denied, or the strength of the claimant's case.
+An authorized designee who is not assigned to adjudicate the case must not discuss the merits of the claimant's case, the likelihood of benefits being awarded or denied, or the strength of the claimant's case.
 The authorized designee must neither encourage nor discourage representation, pursuant to Social Security Administration (SSA) policy set forth in Program Operations Manual System GN 03910.010.
 See also HALLEX I-1-1-1.